 Section 98.46(a)(3) of the CCDF regulations requires states to prioritize services for children experiencing homelessness.
 Pursuant to CCDF regulations, Boards must serve children experiencing homelessness, subject to the availability of funds, following the enrollment of children of qualified veterans and children of foster youth.

-D-600 regarding eligibility for children experiencing homelessness.
+Refer to D-600 regarding eligibility for children experiencing homelessness.

 B-402.e: Children with Special Needs and Vulnerable Populations